 The idea is to generate an intelligent information management tool.
 This tool exploits the potential of both interactive data analysis and three-dimensional visual representation, facilitating safety assessment from multiple angles and in near real time.

 IFC models were produced with the road layout, signage and structures of the AG-31 highway.

-Data from all issues generated, whether traffic or work related, are collected using Bimsync issues boards and their corresponding models.
+Data from all issues generated, whether traffic or work related, are collected using Catenda Hub (previously Bimsync) issues boards and their corresponding models.

-Together, accident-related documents such as photographs, damage reports or drawings are housed in a folder structure within a Bimsync library.
+Together, accident-related documents such as photographs, damage reports or drawings are housed in a folder structure within a Catenda Hub (previously Bimsync) library.
 All these documents are linked to the corresponding issue.